nurhakam/hakam.my.id/content/pages/me.md

 Hey there!
 My name is Hakam.
 This site is my personal blog.
 Sometimes I will post some of my thoughts here and I hope you enjoy reading it.

-I am a student, I seek anything to learn and experience, in a world that isn't centered around, far-far away from my own corner, to the other, the unknown.
+I am an undergraduate student, I seek anything to learn and experience, in a world that isn't centered around, far-far away from my own corner, to the other, the unknown.
 What for? to find myself.

 ## Goals & Interests